 You may also see increased regulatory enforcement aimed at reducing the increased incidence of job site accidents.

 Building Information Modeling (BIM)

+BIM not only increases collaboration but also reduces construction costs and promotes a safer, faster building process and fewer safety incidents.
+BIM will soon be a requirement of construction and building codes.
 If you are not BIM-ready, try to get a sub-contractor that can become your BIM expert.